JapaneseFrog/blue-ball-game/README.md

 - Thank you my thrilla! -JF

 - ok fella we need to talk, i am helping you. soon you will grow up to realise this. oh no, gotta go, the women are here! - thomas keig

+- HELP! hes changing the finnish version to be bad. sorry all my finnish fans.
+FBR out! - thomaskeig